-The Results page is powered by Optimizely's Stats Engine, a unique approach to statistics for the digital age developed in conjunction with leading researchers at Stanford University.
+The Results page helps you interpret experiment metrics using Optimizely's Stats Engine, a unique approach to statistics for the digital age developed in conjunction with leading researchers at Stanford University.
 Stats Engine embeds innovations combining sequential testing and false discovery rate control to deliver speed and accuracy for businesses making decisions based on real-time data.

-Once you run a feature test or standalone A/B test, dig into the Results page to learn how users respond to your experiment.
+Once you run an experiment, dig into the Results page to learn how users respond to your experiment.

 Feature rollouts help you launch new features using a feature flag.
 When you use rollouts, Optimizely doesn't send an impression, so no extra network traffic is generated and no results are attached.
 To measure the impact of a feature, run a feature test instead.